repkins/minesweeper-ue4/README.md

 9. In either of two game ends all clients depending of lobby role within session have the following options by clicking on:
     - lobby leader: start a new game (opens "main" menu)
     - all clients: quit

-# Solution Description

-Solution architecture is networking ready, designed with networking in mind.
-It features added replication, different kinds of RPCs (remote procedure calls), authority checks.
-All match progress logic is contained in it's own derived authoritive-priviled game mode class, inheritating accessibility only by one having server role (listenserver or dedicated) to prevent cheating.
-It also contains RPC-enabled cells remote-streaming system, where only server knows about every cell state for every client and clients does not store state of cells outside of clients viewports.

-Implemented the following units:
-1. `MinesweeperGameMode` class is resposible for match control.
-Communicates only with PlayerControllers and updates values in GameState about match state.
-2. `MinesweeperPlayerController` class is responsible of controlling the character, contains action bindings to methods, communicates with `GameMode` for match and cell opening updates.
-Uses `MineGrid` actor as a representation container of cells, telling him what exactly to represent and listening of "cell triggering" events.
-3. `MineGrid` class is a representational container of cells which defines the root location of cells in the game world.
-Spawns or destroys cell actors in response of player controller, responds to player controller about character triggering coordinates by listening to cells.
-4. `MineGridCell` class is a physical representation of a single cell visible in the viewport and interactable with them by player.
-Contains trigger box to listen for character overlapping events to initiate cell triggering event broadcast chain (up through `MineGrid` and `PlayerController` until `GameMode`).
-Responds to cell value updates by it's `MineGrid` container actor to update visual representation of it.

-Grid, Grid Cells, GameMode and PlayerController core logic are implemented natively in C++ with the possibility in blueprints to:
-- change property values or references to assets;
-- invoking native methods;
-- listening to Blueprint events, overriding native implemention of them.